 Students may be granted a total of 12 months of OPT for their current program.
 A student becomes eligible for another 12-month OPT period after the completion of a second higher degree level (such as a masters or doctorate).
 As permitted by DHS, students may use these 12 months, in full or in part, either before and/or after completion of studies.
 Full-time OPT is defined as more than 20 hours per week while part-time OPT is defined as 20 hours or less per week.

-Students must apply to DHS for the work permission through CIE.
+Students must apply to DHS for the work permission through CGE.
 A student must have the Employment Authorization Document (EAD) in hand before beginning work.

 OPT Application Materials

-A student must attend an OPT seminar to get the packet of OPT information and forms.
+A student must complete the online OPT seminar to get the packet of OPT information and forms.

-The following materials must be submitted to CIE as a complete packet before an OPT request will be processed:
+The following materials must be submitted to CGE as a complete packet before an OPT request will be processed:

 - All I-20s (copies) obtained from every school attended as an F-1 student